numberscope/frontscope/README.md

 # Numberscope Frontend

-Copyright 2020-2022 Regents of University of Colorado.
+Copyright 2020-2022 Regents of the University of Colorado.

 This project is licensed under the
 [MIT License](https://opensource.org/licenses/MIT).
 See the text of the MIT